About Franklin County

 • Voter turnout in Franklin County for the November 2024 general election was approximately 55-60% of registered voters, consistent with typical presidential election turnout in rural Mississippi counties.

-• § 23-15-1 et seq., provides that most election records are public and subject to inspection, though individual voter choices remain confidential.
+• § 23-15-1 et seq, provides that most election records are public and subject to inspection, though individual voter choices remain confidential.

 Voter registration in Franklin County can be completed in person at the Circuit Clerk's office, by mail using the Mississippi Voter Registration Application, or online through the Mississippi Online Voter Registration system available at www.sos.ms.gov/vote.
 Registered voters in Franklin County can verify their registration status and find their assigned polling place by using the online voter information lookup tool on the Secretary of State's website or by contacting the Circuit Clerk's office directly.
-Franklin County typically operates 5-7 polling precincts on election day, with locations including community centers, fire stations, and public buildings throughout the county.
+Franklin County typically operates 5-7 polling precincts on election day, with locations including community centers, fire stations, and public buildings throughout Franklin County.

 Election records that are public in Mississippi include certified voter registration lists (with certain personal information redacted), precinct-level election results, candidate qualifying documentation filed with the Circuit Clerk, and campaign finance reports filed with the Mississippi Secretary of State's office for state-level candidates.
 The next major election is November 3, 2026, which will include U.S. House of Representatives races (Mississippi's four congressional districts), potential U.S.

 Senate races if special elections are called, and various Mississippi state and local offices.
-Absentee voting in Franklin County is available for voters who qualify under Mississippi's absentee voting criteria, including voters who will be away from the county on election day, voters with temporary or permanent physical disabilities, persons 65 years or older, and election workers assigned to work outside their home precinct.
+Absentee voting in Franklin County is available for voters who qualify under Mississippi's absentee voting criteria, including voters who will be away from Franklin County on election day, voters with temporary or permanent physical disabilities, persons 65 years or older, and election workers assigned to work outside their home precinct.
 Absentee ballot applications must be submitted to the Circuit Clerk's office in writing, and completed ballots must be returned by mail or in person by the deadline specified in Mississippi election law (typically the day before the election for mail ballots).

 Mississippi's election transparency framework, codified in Miss.
 Code Ann.